 • Tell your lawyer how important your pet is to you and make sure he or she treats this as a priority.

 • Realize that if you have children, it makes the most sense for the pet to live where the children will live, since they have probably formed an attachment.

 • Try to talk to your spouse about the pet and see if you can work something out.
 You might be able to make visitation arrangements.

 • Avoid separating pets if you have two or more of the same species.
 This could cause depression or anxiety for the animals.

 • Recognize that if you have a valuable pet, such as a show dog or show cat, the animal will be carefully considered by the court as a valuable asset-and possibly as a business if, for example, you show the animal and/or collect stud fees.

 • Show the court that you are the person best able to care for the animal-you have time to play with it, exercise it, and groom it.
 Show that you have space in your home for the animal.
 If necessary, have your vet testify about your ability to care for the animal.

-Since 50 percent of marriages end in divorce, my advice to you is to plan ahead.
-Over the years I’ve seen many animals turned into shelters because of a divorce.
-So at the very least, make sure one spouse keeps the pet.
+Since 50 percent of marriages end in divorce, my advice is to plan ahead.
+Over the years I’ve seen many animals turned in to shelters because of a divorce.
+At the very least, make sure one spouse keeps the pet.
 Hopefully the true animal lover will get the dog instead of the doghouse.